Guards of the North: Synopsis

-With the Royal Navy and Fleet Air Arm providing naval resources and Canadian troops stationed at the strategic outpost, Iceland no longer posed a danger to the convoys of the North Atlantic.
+With the Royal Navy and Fleet Air Arm providing naval resources and Canadian troops stationed at the strategic outpost, Iceland no longer faced the risk of falling into Nazi Germany's hands, preempting substantial danger to the convoys of the North Atlantic.

 Production

 Typical of the NFB's Second World War documentary short films in the Canada Carries On series, Guards of the North, in association with Audio Pictures, Toronto, was made in cooperation with the Director of Public Information, Herbert Lash.
 The film was created as a morale boosting propaganda film.
 Guards of the North was a compilation documentary that relied heavily on newsreel material including "enemy" footage, in order to provide the background to the dialogue.
 On location photography came from the team of cinematographer Tennyson D'Eyncourt and sound recording by Ross Robinson.

 The deep baritone voice of stage actor Lorne Greene was featured in the narration of Guards of the North.
-Greene, known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
+Greene was known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
 His sonorous recitation led to his nickname, "The Voice of Canada", and to some observers, the "voice-of-God".
 When reading grim battle statistics or narrating a particularly serious topic, he was known as "The Voice of Doom".